Chinese Work (Z) Visa Application Requirements

 - The photo needs to contain your full face on a white background.
 The photo cannot be older than 6 months.

 - Your local drugstore (such as Walgreens or CVS) are great places to get a passport photo taken.

 - Please attach the photo to the application with a paperclip.
 Do not staple.

 - Notification of Work Permit issued by China State Administration of Foreign Experts Affairs obtained from employer in

 - China.
 High quality copy will be accepted.

 Sample of Chinese Work Permit:

-- For applicants applying for long term Work (Z) visa (staying over 180 days) through Consulate in Chicago or San Francisco:
+- For applicants applying for long term Work (Z) visa (staying over 180 days) through Consulate in Chicago

 - Please include a copy of order confirmation email with your application.